Equivalisation

 Equivalisation is a technique in economics in which members of a household receive different weightings.
 Total household income is then divided by the sum of the weightings to yield a representative income.
 Equivalisation scales are used to adjust household income, taking into account household size and composition, mainly for comparative purposes.
-See also equivalizing.

 OECD equivalence scale

 This is also called the "Oxford scale" and the "old OECD scale".
 Mentioned by the OECD in the 1980s for possible use in countries without an established scale.